Introduction

 Balancing grace and accountability is a delicate task.
 Grace refers to the unmerited favor and forgiveness extended to sinners, while accountability emphasizes the consequences of wrongdoing.
 The church must extend grace to fallen leaders who have genuinely repented, but it must also maintain accountability to uphold biblical standards and protect its members.

-The Case of Jamal Bryant: A Catalyst for Reexamination
+The Case of Steve Lawson: A Catalyst for Reexamination

-The case of Atlanta Pastor Jamal Bryant has ignited a heated debate about the nature of restoration and discipline in the church.
+The case of Dallas Pastor Steve Lawson has ignited a heated debate about the nature of restoration and discipline in the church.
 Bryant claims to believe he is called by God despite never being publicly restored to ministry.
 This has raised questions about the relationship between restoration and public acknowledgment of wrongdoing.

 In this episode of The Standard of Truth podcast, we delve into Bryant's claims and examine them against biblical teachings.
 We discuss the importance of public restoration, the role of the church in holding leaders accountable, and the delicate balance between grace and accountability.